-Go to the instructors table with your partner, where you will be given a cup containing some alcohol and some crushed dry ice.
-Using the balance on the instructors table, measure and record the mass of the cup 6 times, at 1 minute intervals.
+Go to the instructors table with your partner, where you will be given a cup containing some liquid Nitrogen.
+Using the balance on the instructors table, measure and record the mass of the cup 5 times, at 1 minute intervals.
 Be sure to include reasonable uncertainties.
-Warning: The dry ice and alcohol mixture is quite cold.
+Warning: The liquid Nitrogen is quite cold.
 If you stick your fingers in the mixture you will feel much pain.